isomerpages/mlaw-pdo/_careers/Internship Opportunities.md

 ---
 #### Objective

-An internship is a learning experience for aspiring lawyers to experience what the job offers and demands.
-This 3-week programme will introduce interns to the role of the Public Defender’s Office (PDO), and allow interns to experience the work of a Public Defender and how a Public Defender can make a difference.
+Public Defenders make a difference.
+This 3-week programme will introduce interns to the Public Defender’s Office (PDO) and allow interns to experience the work of a Public Defender.
 Interns can expect to work alongside the Public Defenders and attend court proceedings, client meetings, conduct research and prepare documents.

-Besides having a chance to observe ongoing criminal proceedings, interns will also be exposed to the internal deliberations in the PDO, such as merits assessments and case strategy discussions.
+Aside from ongoing criminal proceedings, interns will be exposed to the deliberations within the PDO, such as merits assessments and case strategy discussions.
 To enrich their internship programme and ensure a fruitful experience, interns will be assigned to designated Public Defenders as supervising mentors.

 #### Eligibility

-Application for the July 2023 internship intake has closed.
-Any future openings or opportunities will be made known accordingly.
+We will consider applications from Singapore Citizens and Permanent Residents reading law either at local or scheduled overseas universities[1].
+Applicants must have completed the first year of their course – and must be available during the stipulated period of this intake from 4 to 22 December 2023.

+*[1]Overseas universities refer to institutions of higher learning outside Singapore and which are specified under the  [Schedules of the Legal Profession (Qualified Persons) Rules](https://legisgov.agc.gov.sg/SL/LPA1966-R15?DocDate=20220112&ProvIds=Sc4-XX-Sc4-#Sc4-XX-Sc4-).*

+Internship places are limited and interns will receive a prescribed allowance.
+To apply, please fill in this form[ [here]](https://form.gov.sg/6450e26ff96c4f001237686c).
+Applications close on 1 October 2023 and successful applicants will be notified by (date).
+We look forward to seeing you!